QuarterShotofEspresso/crystallizer/README.md

 ## Uploading code to the board
 To upload code to the board, an atmel_isp progammer was used.
 The makefile is setup with the atmel_isp board.
 If the board used to flash the mcu is different, change the `PROGRAMMER` varaible in the Makefile to match the appropriate programmer.
+Naviagate to the code directory.
+In the directory, run `./configure`.
+This only needs to be run the first time.
-Run `make && make flash` to compile, then flash the program.
+Run `make && make flash` to compile and flash the program.

 ## Mason Jar Specifications
 The Mason Jar must have a 80mm diameter mouth to be compatible with the Crystallizer.
 The capacity of the jar is up to the experiment, but I've been using an 8oz jar.